How To Make Essential Oils

 1. Inhalation and diffusion.

 Inhalation is one of the easiest ways to use essential oils in your home.
 You can use a diffuser, sprinkle oils on the shower floor as you bathe, or drop them into a tissue and inhale them.
-There’s mounting evidence to show that certain inhaled essential oils can help with conditions like migraines and anxiety.
+There’s mounting evidence to show that certain inhaled essential oils can help with conditions like migraines1 and anxiety2.

 2. Topical application.

 Most essential oils are too acidic to be applied undiluted, directly to the skin, with a few exceptions.
 One exception is lavender essential oil.
-There is evidence to support the use of lavender essential oil as an analgesic (pain reliever), anti-inflammatory, and topical antibiotic, making it very handy to keep around for burns and bug bites.
+There is evidence to support the use of lavender essential oil as an analgesic3 (pain reliever), anti-inflammatory4, and topical antibiotic5, making it very handy to keep around for burns and bug bites.

 Essential oils can also be applied to the skin in the form of skin care products.
 Of course, not all oils are appropriate for skin care, and the concentration is important, so make sure you’re buying from a company with an educated formulator.